Pabst Theater: History

 The Pabst has undergone several renovations, the first of which occurred in 1928.
 In 1976, after a long decline, it was restored to its original style.
 In 1989, a colonnade was added connecting the theater to the Milwaukee Center.
 The latest renovations took place in 2000 after the Pabst Theater Foundation purchased the facility.
 Michael Cudahy began the renovation fundraising by contributing $1 million.
 Work included adding two elevators, public restrooms, replacing some seats and upgrading the ventilation system.
 The theater also added Cudahy's Irish Pub in an expanded lobby space.

-As the Pabst Theater was designed after the best German Opera Houses, its acoustics are outstanding.
+The Pabst Theater was designed after German Opera Houses for their good acoustics.